DETAILED ACTION

 Claim 12 is allowed because the prior art of record fails to teach “a mirror disposed in the exit hole of the energy analyzer and normal to the rotation axis” in combination with the additional limitations of claim 12.

-The closest prior art of record, Kholine, teaches an electrostatic deflection convergence-type energy analyzer (FIG. 1) comprising:
+The closest prior art of record, Mase, teaches an electrostatic deflection convergence-type energy analyzer (FIG. 1, element 20) comprising:

-a voltage applying means for applying a voltage for accelerating and decelerating electrons to the outer electrode and the inner electrode (paragraph 0026); and
+a voltage applying means for applying a voltage for accelerating and decelerating electrons to the outer electrode and the inner electrode (page 3, last paragraph); and

-wherein the inner-surface shape of the outer electrode is a shape becoming smaller in diameter toward the incident hole and becoming smaller in diameter toward the exit hole (FIG. 2: the distance between the X axis and the inner surface of electrode 15 decreases from the center of electrode 15 towards the incident and exit holes);
+wherein the inner-surface shape of the outer electrode is a shape becoming smaller in diameter toward the incident hole and becoming smaller in diameter toward the exit hole (FIG. 1: the inner surface of electrode 22 tapers from the center towards the incident and exit holes);

-wherein the outer-surface shape of the inner electrode is a shape that becomes smaller in diameter toward the incident hole (FIG. 2: the distance between the X axis and the outer surface of electrode 14 decreases from the center of electrode 14 towards the incident and exit holes), a rod shape extending toward the incident hole, or a shape that becomes larger in diameter at the end on the incident hole side, and the outer-surface shape of the inner electrode is a shape that becomes smaller in diameter toward the exit hole (FIG. 2: the distance between the X axis and the outer surface of electrode 14 decreases from the center of electrode 14 towards the incident and exit holes), a rod shape extending toward the exit hole, or a shape that becomes larger in diameter at the end on the exit hole side;
+wherein the outer-surface shape of the inner electrode is a shape that becomes smaller in diameter toward the incident hole, a rod shape extending toward the incident hole, or a shape that becomes larger in diameter at the end on the incident hole side, and the outer-surface shape of the inner electrode is a shape that becomes smaller in diameter toward the exit hole, a rod shape extending toward the exit hole, or a shape that becomes larger in diameter at the end on the exit hole side (FIG. 1: the outer surface of electrode 21 tapers from the center towards the incident and exit holes); and

-wherein a central trajectory is at a predetermined incident angle with the rotation axis (paragraph 0036), an applied voltage which is applied to each electrode is adjusted (paragraph 0037) such that the central trajectory of electrons incident from the incident hole converges on the position of the exit hole (FIG. 2, point f) at a predetermined exit angle with the rotation axis (paragraph 0036).
+wherein a central trajectory is at a predetermined incident angle with the rotation axis (FIG. 1: the trajectory of electrons X is at an angle with respect to the rotation axis A-A), an applied voltage which is applied to each electrode is adjusted such that the central trajectory of electrons incident from the incident hole converges on the position of the exit hole at a predetermined exit angle with the rotation axis.

-However, Kholine fails to teach a mirror or any similar reflecting element.
+However, Mase fails to teach a mirror or any similar reflecting element in the exit hole.
 Therefore, the prior art of record fails to teach “a mirror disposed in the exit hole of the energy analyzer and normal to the rotation axis” as currently claimed.

-Claim 14 is allowed because the prior art of record fails to teach “a two-dimensional spin filter disposed in the exit hole of the energy analyzer and normal to the rotation axis” in combination with the additional limitations of claim 6, upon which claim 14 depends.
+Claim 14 is allowed because the prior art of record fails to teach “a two-dimensional spin filter disposed in the exit hole of the energy analyzer and normal to the rotation axis” in combination with the additional limitations of claim 14.

 The closest prior art of record, Tusche, teaches a two-dimensional spin filter (FIG. 6, spin filter 41 acts in the Z and R dimensions).